OSTUSA/ndriven/README.md

 NDriven
 =======
 A baseline for domain driven .NET applications.
 The easiest way to start is to leverage the NDriven CLI (https://github.com/OSTUSA/ndriven-cli) to create a baseline project.
+Check out OST Todos (https://github.com/OSTUSA/ost-todos) for a fully functional reference example.

 Project Structure
 -----------------